HitoriOu/UdonToolbox/Readme & Tutorial/Readme.txt

 ------------ Changelog (V2.3) ------------
 Notes:
 Added infopanels for the demo world.
+Eliminaed override warnings.

 ------ Udon files changed: ------
+Note: Most files have been altered to check if collider/trigger was activated by localplayer (bugfix from SDK update).

-RunZone [fixed shared player triggering (bug from Version 2.2.1)] Trigger Toggle (Vectorized) [fixed shared player triggering (bug from Version 2.2.1)] Trigger Toggle [Added detection options]
+RunZone [fixed shared player triggering (bug from Version 2.2.1)] Trigger Toggle (Vectorized) [fixed shared player triggering (bug from Version 2.2.1)] Trigger Toggle [Added detection options] TeleportPlayer

 ------ Udon files added: ------
 AvatarPedestal [Script designed to handle any number of avatars needed (usefull for both avatar worlds and RolePlay mechanics)]